JW Marriott Marquis Dubai: History

 This project, owned by the Emirates Group, was originally conceived as a single, 350 m, 77-storey tower intended to be completed in 2008 and built alongside the Sheikh Zayed Road.
 However, its design and location had to be changed because of the construction of a creek extension belonging to the Business Bay megaproject.
 The new twin-tower design was launched at the Arabian Travel Market in Dubai in 2006 with 395 m towers.

-However, the shape of the towers was modified and the height decreased to 355 m in a later redesign.
+In May 2009, Emirates Group signed a contract with Marriott International to operate the hotel, which would be under the JW Marriott Marquis brand.
 The concrete structural frames of both towers topped out in April 2010.
-By April 2011, the spires on both towers had been added and the outer structure of both towers almost completed.
-The buildings were completed in 2012, surpassing the Rose Rayhaan by Rotana as the world's tallest hotel.
+In the same time, the developer announced that the first tower would be ready for use by 2011 and the second by 2013 and their height would be 365 m.
+The first tower was completed and opened on 12 November 2012 and its final height is 355 m.

 With the first tower open, the hotel comprises 14 food and beverage outlets, rooftop bars, a business center, conference halls and meeting rooms, an extensive banquet hall, a 3700 m2 spa and health club, as well as retail outlets, a swimming pool, and a gymnasium.

-The 2B+G+82 storey twin towers were completed in November 2012.
+The second tower was completed and opened on 27 February 2013.
+It has the same height as the first one.
+With this, the hotel officially surpassed the Rose Rayhaan by Rotana as the world's tallest hotel.

+The twin towers have 82 above ground floors and 2 basement floors.

-The hotel has 1364 standard guest rooms, 240 suites, 4 "presidential suites", a banquet hall, an auditorium, 18 Shops, 19 restaurants and a spa.
+In total, the hotel has 1364 standard guest rooms, 240 suites, 4 "presidential suites", a banquet hall, an auditorium, 18 Shops, 19 restaurants and a spa.

 The form is inspired by the date palm.
 The towers are symmetrically placed on the 7-storey high podium to get views of the Burj Khalifa, Business Bay and the sea.
 The podium houses all the public areas, restaurants, banquet hall and back of house areas.
 The entrance lobby is 4 floors high and overlooks the Business Bay.
 The 1,000 capacity banquet hall has an independent access.

 Architect Ashok Korgaonkar, founder and principal architect of Archgroup International Consultants designed the J W Marriott Marquis.

+In April 2026, the hotel announced that significant parts of the building would be renovated.
+This includes its rooms, suites, lounges, and dining facilities.
+The hotel also stated that they would continue to operate during the upgrade.